simone-viozzi/btrfs2cloud-backup/README.md

 - Send it to your favorite cloud using [rclone](https://rclone.org/).
 - Use a flock to avoid that 2 timers fire at the same time.
 - Use systemd-inhibit to inhibit poweroff / reboot while a snapshot is being uploaded.
-- through a file, allow to know if a backup was completed or not.
+- Through a file and naming, allow to know if a backup was completed or not.
+- It does not delete the old last uploaded snapshot until the new one is fully updated.
+- Handle the eventuality that the service get stopped while running, `persistent=true` in the timer, and clean up on partially uploaded files at the start of the back-up script.

 ## Structure